The Podles sphere as a spectral metric space: Introduction

 \subsection{Acknowledgements}

 We gratefully acknowledge the Syddansk Universitet Odense, Arizona State University, and the Institute of Mathematics of the Polish Academy of Sciences (IMPAN) for facilitating this collaboration.
-Both authors were partially sponsored by the Polish Government grant during their visit at IMPAN in January 2018, (3542/H2020/2016/2).
+Both authors were partially sponsored by the grant H2020-MSCA-RISE-2015-691246-QUANTUM DYNAMICS and Polish Ministry of Science and Higher Education grant Polish Government grant \#3542/H2020/2016/2 during their visit at IMPAN in January 2018.

 This project was initiated during the Great Plains Operator Theory Symposium (GPOTS) at the Texas Christian University in May 2017.

 The second author was partially supported by the DFF-Research Project 2 ``Automorphisms and Invariants of Operator Algebras'', no. 7014-00145B and by the Villum Foundation (grant 7423).